-“We are firmly committed to this and are setting long-term goals to benefit the travellers of today and tomorrow, as well as to prioritise their health, safety and well-being along with those of our employees, partners and local communities.
+“We are firmly committed to this and are setting long-term goals to benefit the travelers of today and tomorrow, as well as to prioritize their health, safety and well-being along with those of our employees, partners and local communities.

 “I am extremely proud to publish this report as it is a strong indication of the dedication of our company to this agenda.
 In a year like no other, we have not only maintained our levels of commitment but have significantly improved them which will stand us in good stead as we start to see the first signs of industry recovery during 2021.”